This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 There are three basic things you should think about before visiting Guatemala: malaria, zika virus, and foodborne illness.

 Malaria is present in parts of Guatemala, particularly the Peten region if you’re planning on jungle treks.
 I chose to take medication; many travelers do not.
 It’s best to ask your healthcare professional!
+For more information, check First Steps in Taking Care of Your Travel Health.

 The best ways to avoid any issues with malaria or zika are to avoid mosquito bites.
 Wear long sleeves and long pants and use plenty of insect repellant.
 I like DEET wipes since you won’t have to worry about aerosols or liquids in your luggage and they won’t spill all over the place!
 Treating your clothing with permethrin is also an easy way to help combat mosquito-borne diseases.